jdhenke/celestrium/doc/paper.md

 First, it seems there is a fair amount of variability, as the results go from 1785 ms for 2500 nodes and links to 841 ms when the number of links *increases* to 5000.
 A possible reason for this is that, due to the large number of nodes, some nodes were not always visible on the screen, perhaps reducing the browser's rendering computation.
-Perhaps in the run with 2500 nodes and 5000 links, more nodes than usual were not visible, speeding up the runtimes.
+Perhaps in the case with 2500 nodes and 5000 links, more nodes than usual were not visible, speeding up the runtime of those iterations.

 To explain the >10000 entry, using 5000 nodes and links resulted in the layout never completing it's second iteration in the first ten seconds.

 In summary, it seems Celestrium's interface can definitely become unusable when scaled up these sized graphs.
-To overcome this, one could leverage the effects of zoom and when slow layout iterations are detected, zoom out.
+To overcome this, one could leverage the effects of zooming and when slow layout iterations are detected, zoom out.
 Additionally, a force directed layout aproach may fundamentally not be feasable at this scale, so a one time static layout algorithm may be necessary at this scale.
+Or, one could run the layout internally without updating the UI, then simply render the final result of the layout process at the end.
-Again, because humans most likely would not be able to make sense of so much data, making this interface usable at this scale may not be a priority, but we suggest that at least detecting when the layout iterations become slow and handling it accordingly so the user is not left simply staring at a faltering visualization.
+Again, because humans most likely would not be able to make sense of so much data, making this interface usable at this scale may not be a priority, but we suggest at least detecting when the layout iterations become slow and handling it accordingly so the user is not left simply staring at a faltering visualization.

 ### General Future Work